-The remarkable global extent of the THC is illustrated in Figure 9.
+The remarkable global extent of the THC is well known.
 In the Atlantic it is closely related to, and helps to drive, the North Atlantic Current (including the Drift), and the Gulf Stream: so its variation could significantly affect the climate of the British Isles and Europe.
 It exhibits multi-stability and can switch abruptly in response to gradual changes in forcing which might arise from global warming.
-Its underlying dynamics are summarized schematically in Figure 10 adapted from the paper by Rahmstorf et al. [2005], which itself drew on the classic paper of Stommel [1961].
-This shows the response, represented by the overturning strength of the circulation (q), versus the forcing control, represented by the fresh water flux (from rivers, glaciers, etc) into the North Atlantic, (μ).
-The suggestion is that anthropogenic (man-induced) global warming may shift this control parameter, μ , past the fold bifurcation at a critical value of $\mu = \mu{crit}$ (= 0.2 in this highly schematic diagram).
-The hope is that by tuning a climate model to available climatological data we could determine μ{crit} from that model, thereby throwing some light on the possible tipping of the real climate element.
+Its underlying dynamics are summarised schematically in Figure 3.3 (below) adapted from the paper by Rahmstorf et al. (2005), which itself drew on the classic paper of Stommel (1961).
+This shows the response, represented by the overturning strength of the circulation (q), versus the forcing control, represented by the freshwater flux (from rivers, glaciers, etc.) into the North Atlantic (μ) .
+The suggestion is that anthropogenic (man-induced) global warming may shift this control parameter, μ ,